Undergraduate Business Administration Courses

 Prerequisites: 70-106 or 70-100

-70-374 Data Mining & Business Analytics
+- 70-374 Data Mining & Business Analytics

-Intermittent: 9 units
+- Intermittent: 9 units

 Interest in big data analytics has skyrocketed recently.
 The recent explosion in large-scale high-resolution data enables managers to ask and answer questions regarding businesses and consumers at a whole new level.
 Managers are faced with data about businesses and consumers that are growing faster than they can be utilized.
 Data mining enables business to extract useful consumer behavior and preferences from seemingly tremendous and unorganized data, which then can be utilized for data-driven decision-making and competitive advantage.
 Applications can be found in e-commerce, sales, marketing, finance, operations, etc. In this hands-on introductory class, you will learn the basic concepts and techniques of data mining in addition to when and how they can be applied to improve many aspects of business and consumers' welfare.
 Throughout the course, we will use R, a powerful open-source statistical language and one of the main tools in data mining and business analytics, fast becoming a mainstream tool.
 With this tool, you will learn about variety of exploratory and predictive data analytics techniques such as Naïve Bayes classifier, nearest neighbor approaches, decision trees, clustering algorithms, etc. This course may use third-party course material that is not available for individual purchase from the publisher.
 If so, the third-party course material will be secured and provided by the Tepper School to students enrolled in the course, and students enrolled in the course will be required to pay to the University the associated additional course materials fee for the third-party course material provided.
 The amount of the course materials fee is dependent on the University's cost of the particular materials provided, and typically ranges from $13 to $75.

-Prerequisites: 70-208 or 36-208 or 36-202 or 36-225
+Prerequisites: 36-202 or 70-208 or 36-208 or 36-225

-70-376 Energy Systems
+- 70-376 Energy Systems

-Fall: 9 units
+- Fall: 9 units

 This course will provide students with an understanding of the systems and markets that provide energy to businesses and consumers.
 Students will be introduced to the sources and uses of energy, and how they have evolved and the possible paths over which they may evolve in the next decades.
 The course places an emphasis on electric energy, the single largest energy source in many industrial economies, but also covers natural gas, oil, and selected other primary energy sources.
 Students will learn the energy flows in the USA and the world, as well as the business-relevant characteristics of the engineered systems that provide the energy in various forms.
 Both traditional and emerging energy sources will be discussed, and students will understand the difference between an energy carrier and an energy source.
 We will also discuss some of the issues that arise without proper management of the physical risks of energy systems.
 Students will learn some of the history of electric power regulation and the inconsistent subsidy structures that have provided opportunities and challenges for energy companies and investors, including discussion of how emissions restrictions affect fuel, engineering, investment, and project finance choices.
 The history of electric power markets will be discussed, with an eye to examining the opportunities that market changes create for business.

-70-381 Marketing I
+- 70-381 Marketing I

-Fall and Spring: 9 units
+- Fall and Spring: 9 units

 An introduction to the nature and fundamentals of marketing and consumer behavior.
 Topics include an analysis of the economic and psychological factors influencing buyer behavior, marketing research, market segmentation, and the development of marketing programs (new product, price, advertising and distribution decisions).
 This course may use third-party course material that is not available for individual purchase from the publisher.
 If so, the third-party course material will be secured and provided by the Tepper School to students enrolled in the course, and students enrolled in the course will be required to pay to the University the associated additional course materials fee for the third-party course material provided.
 The amount of the course materials fee is dependent on the University's cost of the particular materials provided, and typically ranges from $13 to $75.

-70-385 Consumer Behavior
+- 70-385 Consumer Behavior

-Intermittent: 9 units
+- Intermittent: 9 units

 Marketing, in particular, begins and ends with the consumer from determining consumer needs to ensuring customer satisfaction.
 In this course, we will explore the most recent scientific research in marketing, psychology, and behavioral economics on judgment and decision-making.
 We will develop your ability to understand and influence what people want, how people decide what and when to buy, and whether people will be satisfied or dissatisfied with their decisions.
 These psychological insights are particularly useful for marketing strategy, brand positioning, and marketing communication decisions, but also yield insight into common biases in judgment and decision making, beyond marketing, to which you would otherwise fall prey.
 Why people are willing to drive across town to save $5 on a tank of gasoline, for example, when they would not drive a minute to save $5 on a refrigerator.
 We will discuss some of these applications in class.
 In addition, we will examine the methodology of market research (specific to consumer behavior) to build the tools you will need to interpret and base decisions on it.
 This course may use third-party course material that is not available for individual purchase from the publisher.
 If so, the third-party course material will be secured and provided by the Tepper School to students enrolled in the course, and students enrolled in the course will be required to pay to the University the associated additional course materials fee for the third-party course material provided.
 The amount of the course materials fee is dependent on the University's cost of the particular materials provided, and typically ranges from $13 to $75.